Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Statistical Inference for Localization

 Most existing work on magnetic-field \ac{SLAM} directly fits the recursions \eqref{eq:slam recursions}.
-Nevertheless, there are notable exceptions, see e.g.\ \cite{gaoR:2015,kokS:2024,jungOM:2015,sieblerLSH:2024}, that match measurement sequences in a similar manner to magnetic-field map-matching approaches in~\cite{torresRMBH:2015,subbuGD:2011}.
+That said, there are notable exceptions, see, \eg, \cite{gaoR:2015,sieblerLSH:2024}, that match measurement sequences in a similar manner to magnetic-field map-matching approaches in~\cite{torresRMBH:2015}.
 After matching the measurement sequences, these \ac{SLAM} methods conduct an explicit loop closure.
 This is achieved by substituting the measurement likelihood in \eqref{eq:measModel} with a loop-closure likelihood that imposes the pseudo-measurement $r_t \approx r_{t-\tau}$, where $t-\tau$ denotes a past time instant, which, according to the measurement sequence matching procedure, corresponds to the same physical location as the current time instant $t$.

 Although the magnetic-field \ac{SLAM} inference problem can be solved using standard nonlinear inference techniques, challenges arise from its high dimensionality.
-While $\dim(x_t)$ is typically on the order of ten, the number of basis functions $w$ that is needed to accurately represent the magnetic field in large-scale environments is typically on the order of thousands or more.
-Therefore, computational complexity is often a limiting factor in magnetic-field \ac{SLAM}.
+While $\dim(x_t)$ is typically on the order of ten, $\dim(w)$ is typically on the order of thousands or more.
+Hence, computational complexity is often a limiting factor in magnetic-field \ac{SLAM}.
 Unless the basis functions from \eqref{eq:basisFunctions} have finite support, there is no sparsity that can be exploited in the Bayesian recursions.
-Potentially because of this, while \ac{FGO} is used for magnetic-field \ac{SLAM} that matches measurement sequences and includes explicit loop closures \cite{jungOM:2015,sieblerLSH:2024,wangWCT:2016}, existing work solving the inference problem \eqref{eq:slam recursions} focuses on \acp{EKF} \cite{visetHK:2022}, and \ac{PF} methods~\cite{kokS:2018,kokSS:2024}.
+Therefore, while \ac{FGO} is used for magnetic-field \ac{SLAM} methods that match measurement sequences and include explicit loop closures~\cite{sieblerLSH:2024}, existing work solving the recursive inference problem in \eqref{eq:slam recursions} has primarily focused on \acp{EKF}~\cite{visetHK:2022} and \ac{PF} methods~\cite{kokS:2018,kokSS:2024}.
 Note that, for particle methods, the state dimension appears prohibitive.
-However, since the inference of the basis function weights $w$ is a linear estimation problem (see \eqref{eq:rls}), it is possible to use a Rao-Blackwellized, a.k.a. marginalized, \ac{PF} \cite{kokS:2018,kokSS:2024}.
-These only represent the state $x_t$ using particles, while every particle infers its own map $w$ using \eqref{eq:rls}.
+However, since the inference of the basis function weights $w$ is a linear inference problem, see \eqref{eq:rls}, it is possible to use a Rao-Blackwellized \ac{PF} \cite{kokS:2018,kokSS:2024}.
+These methods only represent the state $x_t$ using particles, while every particle infers its own map $w$ using \eqref{eq:rls}.